Inspiration can strike at any moment.

 Preheat Oven to 325F

-have been able to pick up a better batch of dried ones.
+1) Unfortunately figs are out of season in January, or I might have tried fresh ones (yum!!) or at leasthave been able to pick up a better batch of dried ones.
 I found these at a local produce store,

 although I have also seen some at Costco and Trader Joe's (packaged in a bag, rather than a disk).